jacky8381/DyanmicLottieAndroid/README.md

 # Dynamic Lottie Changes in Android

 This project demonstrates how to dynamically modify text, color, and size inside a Lottie animation at runtime in Jetpack Compose.
-It allows users to personalize animations before rendering them in the app.
+It allows users to personalize animations while rendering them in the app.

 ## 🚀 Features
 - Modify Lottie animation JSON dynamically before loading it